fahrirusliyadi/fr-address-book-for-woocommerce/readme.txt

 3. Checkout page

 == Changelog ==

+= 1.2.3 =
+* Fix order total not recalculated when post code changed.

 = 1.2.2 =
 * Fix the select address field is not displayed on Elementor editor.